mike-north/awesome-learn-to-code/README.md

 * [Codewars](https://www.codewars.com/) - Improve your skills by training with others on real code challenges
 * [CodinGame](https://www.codingame.com/) - Games and Programming Challenges to Code Better
 * [Cyber Dojo](http://cyber-dojo.org/) - Hone your programming skills in a huge range of languages, writing code to pass tests
+* [Grasshopper](https://grasshopper.codes/) - fun, quick lessons on your phone that teach you to write real JavaScript.
 * [Screeps](https://store.steampowered.com/app/464350/Screeps/) - (💰❖) Screeps is an open source MMO RTS sandbox game for programmers, wherein the core mechanic is programming your units AI.
 You control your colony by writing JavaScript which operate 24/7 in the single persistent world filled by other players on par with you.